bullet-db/bullet-db.github.io/docs/index.md

 # Quick Start

 See [Quick Start](quick-start.md) to set up Bullet on a local Storm topology.
-We will generate some fake streaming data that you can then query with Bullet.
+We will generate some synthetic streaming data that you can then query with Bullet.

 # Setting up Bullet on your streaming data

 To set up Bullet on a real data stream, you need:

-1. The backend set up on a Stream processor:
+1. To setup the Bullet backend on a stream processing framework.
+Currently, we support [Bullet on Storm](backend/setup-storm.md):
     1. Plug in your source of data.
 See [Getting your data into Bullet](backend/ingestion.md) for details
-    2. Consume your data stream.
-Currently, we support [Bullet on Storm](backend/setup-storm.md)
+    2. Consume your data stream
 2. The [Web Service](ws/setup.md) set up to convey queries and return results back from the backend
 3. The optional [UI](ui/setup.md) set up to talk to your Web Service.
 You can skip the UI if all your access is programmatic